-O PROPERTY OF THE PARTY OF THE Subject Design Technology Exam Board OCR Overview GCSE Design and Technology gives students the opportunity to experience many aspects of the design world.
+Subject Design Technology Exam Board OCR Overview GCSE Design and Technology gives students the opportunity to experience many aspects of the design world.
 They will learn design thinking and communication techniques, use of different materials and modern industrial manufacture processes, while investigating influential designers.
 They will learn all aspects of being a successful designer and how to market their product to particular target markets.
 Please note: Electronics, Resistant Materials and Graphics are not available as separate disciplines but students will study elements of all of these to develop knowledge of the core principles of Design and Technology.
 Pupils will also be required to demonstrate 'indepth' knowledge of either timber, polymers, metals or paper/boards.
-Course Structure & Assessment Component 1: Principles of design and technology Component 2 & 3: Iterative design challenge 2 hour written examination 50% of GCSE Non-exam assessment 50% of GCSE Students will be tested on their material knowledge and, application of subject knowledge which includes the role of the designer, the influence and effect they have on the wider world, and maths and science.
+Course Structure & Assessment Component 1: Principles of design and technology Component 2 & 3: Iterative design challenge 2 hour written examinationNon-exam assessment50% of GCSE50% of GCSE Students will be tested on their material knowledge and, application of subject knowledge which includes the role of the designer, the influence and effect they have on the wider world, and maths and science.
 Students are required to solve a design problem through the investigation of a target audience, a design brief and exploration of materials and techniques.
 Through this process students will record their findings and present their ideas and the creation of a working prototype in a design folder Will I enjoy the course?
 Design Technology offers so many opportunities and there are no two pieces of work which are exactly the same.
 Candidates are given opportunities to explore new design and express themselves through what they would like to manufacture.
 Students must understand that the Non-exam assessment (NEA) is of GCSE standard and therefore a much higher level to what they have experienced in Key Stage 3.
 Students who choose this option must be creative and prepared for hard work and extra hours in the technology department at lunch times, weekends and school holidays.
 Career Opportunities As Design and Technology is a direct result of the world around us, and applies to everything we use, the job possibilities are vast.
 Any job which includes an understanding of peoples' needs can be achieved from the skills learnt through Design and Technology.
-Some examples are: Graphic Design, Furniture Design, Upholstery, Film/Stage Set Design, Jewellery Design, Interior Design, Window Design and dressing, Advertising, Architecture, Surveying, Project Management, Construction, Teaching, Costume Design Further Information Miss L Sharpe I.sharpe@jfan.org.uk
+Some examples are: Graphic Design, Furniture Design, Upholstery, Film/Stage Set Design, Jewellery Design, Interior Design, Window Design and dressing, Advertising, Architecture, Surveying, Project Management, Construction, Teaching, Costume Design Further Information Miss L Sharpe lsharpe@joycefrankland.org